Practical Quarkus Guide for Beginners: 7 Key Solutions to Start Successfully

 return Integer.toString(temperatures.maxima());

-In this case, what happens is not the right way to work with REST API, this error, although it reveals what is happening, is not useful for the person/service that will consume the API.
+In this case, what happens is that this is not the correct way to work with REST API; this error, although it reveals what is happening, is not useful for the person/service that will consume the API.

-That's why I'll show you a better way:
+That is why I show you a way that is better aligned:

 @GET